lookfirst/fallback/README.md

 EJB3 experience, this will look very familiar.
 Annotations are used as much as possible to simplify the Spring configuration.

+fallback will work with any modern servlet engine that supports api >= 2.5.
+By default, it is setup to work most easily with Tomcat 6/7, but you can easily target the build script to point at your favorite container.

 Part of the beauty of this is that this fully functional system is up and running on Tomcat in about 3 seconds on my laptop.